Student Representation F.A.Q

 What does student representation mean?

-Student representation exists to give students a say in their own education.
-A student representative represents the students' views wherever decisions are made or prepared at the university that affect the students' education or situation.
+Student representation exists to ensure that students have a say in their education.
+A student representative represents the views of students everywhere at the university where decisions are made or prepared that affect the students' education or situation.

 Universities are governed by boards, committees and other decision-making and preparatory bodies.
 It is through these bodies that education is planned, evaluated and developed.
-There are seats on these bodies designated for student representatives.
+In these groups there are seats reserved for student representatives.

 What does a student representative do?